 1. Complete and pass the following four core courses worth 1.2 CEUs each (4.8 total CEUs overall).
 The core courses are offered as a five-day Event Management Core Skills Institute on campus four times a year.
-In addition, core courses may be taken as individual classes on-campus or online.
+In addition, core courses may be taken as individual classes online.

 This course addresses major trends and successful business practices in Event Management to provide the knowledge and tools to improve your effectiveness and profitability as an event manager.